 This post includes affiliate links.
 That means that if you purchase something we recommend, we may earn a small commission (which we’ll definitely spend on tapas).
 Rest assured that we only recommend a place or company if we honestly love it!

 Many people will pick up a shot glass or a postcard from each city they visit.
-We at Devour Spain tend to fill our suitcases with something else—food!
+But if you’re anything like us, you’ll probably want to fill your suitcases with something else—food!

 2. Jamón Ibérico de Bellota

 You haven’t really tried ham until you’ve tried Spanish acorn-fed Iberian ham.